the-dev-syntax/Ecommerce-Template/README.md

 7. made a humburger menu icon (shadcdn) inside a button .

-8. also showed the links in the hearder using map funtion which is a better way to do it.
+8. also showed the links in the hearder using map function which is a better way to do it.

 9. to open new tab in vscode ==> code . ==> it has to have space between.